nice-digital/nice-design-system/components/nds-filters/README.md

 - Type: `object`

-The `<FilterPanel>` is a form, which provides a fallback if js is not available.
+The `<FilterPanel />` is a form, which provides a fallback if js is not available.
 A submit button will be visible if js is not available, and the fallback action and method will be applied to the form.

 ```js
 <FilterPanel